-concurrent jurisdiction with other courts over questions involving the existence of trusts, disputes with creditors or debtors of trusts, and other matters involving disputes be tween trustees persons.
-304 Thus as a matter of judicial economy, the probate court, in proceedings brought before it, has the power to determine issues other than those strictly relating to the internal affairs of the trust.
-If a question as to the rights of a third person arises in proceedings before the probate court, the court will have the opportunity to decide the issue and need not refer it to another department of the superior court.
-On the other hand, the fact that a party involved in litigation is a trust will not deprive a court of jurisdiction to decide a case, except that proceedings by a beneficiary against a trustee are within the exclusive jurisdiction of the superior court sitting in probate.
+it to another department of the superior court.
+On the other hand, the fact that a party involved in litigation is a trust will not deprive a court of jurisdiction to decide a case, except that proceedings by a beneficiary against a trustee are within the exclusive jurisdiction of the superior court in proceedings under the special procedure provided by statute.